Skip to Main Content

 ftwitty/Getty Images

-Salvage title vs rebuilt title: what is the difference?
+Salvage vs. rebuilt title: What’s the difference?

 Salvage title and rebuilt title are both terms used to describe cars that have been declared totaled by an insurance company.
 The key difference is what has happened to the vehicle since.
-Cars get a salvage title when an insurer deems them a total loss and a rebuilt title after they are repaired to a driveable state.
+Cars get a salvage title when an insurer deems them a total loss and a rebuilt title after they are repaired to a drivable state.

 What is a salvage title?